 The more attention the brain pays to a given stimulus, the more elaborately the information will be encoded – that is, learned – and retained… Whether you are an eager preschooler or a bored-out-of-your-mind undergrad, better attention always equals better learning.

 In your regular reading, you pay attention to the content, but not to the nitty gritty of the language used.
 That’s one of the reasons why most people have basic to average English language skills despite reading every day.
-(And when you pay attention to the language like you do in Crawl Method, you struggle to understand the content.
-That’s what attention does.)
+(And when you pay attention to the language like you do in Crawl Method, you struggle to understand the content, but that’s fine because you’ve doing it for just few minutes.
+That’s what attention to details does.)

 Second, you learn from a real-world, complete output, which is in contrast to the compartmentalized learning (tenses, articles, comma, and so on) many of us go through.
 Swimming in a pool too has its importance when you’re learning to swim, but you got to take to rough waters – real situations – soon and spend more time there.